koaning/koaning-old.github.io/md/blendercommandline.md

 		block(x,y,z,rot)

 for z in range(2,100):
-	bomb(0,0,z)
+	blocks(0,0,z)

+# these are the render settings
 bpy.data.scenes['Scene'].render.engine = 'CYCLES'
 bpy.data.scenes['Scene'].cycles.samples = 10
-bpy.data.scenes['Scene'].frame_end = 5
+bpy.data.scenes['Scene'].frame_end = 250
 bpy.data.scenes['Scene'].render.fps = 100

+# this command signals the actual render
 bpy.ops.render.render(animation=True, use_viewport=True)
 ```

+The python script renders a scene, fills it with boxes, sets up a camera and applies render settings.
 We can click render in the blender ui but we could also use the python-api via command line to do this for us.
-The two main benefits are that we are not slowed down by the also rendering a GUI and that we can also use a server to do the calculation for us.
+The two main benefits are that we are not slowed down by the also rendering a GUI and that we can also use a server to do the calculation for us, leaving our working computer free to do other things.

 ### Blender from the command line